WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `num_lends` field maintains a conservative approximation of the number of live handles that were lent from this `own` handle (by calls to `borrow`-taking functions).
-This count is maintained by the `ImportCall` bookkeeping functions (above) and is ensured to be zero when an `own` handle is dropped.
+This count is maintained by the `Subtask` bookkeeping functions (above) and is ensured to be zero when an `own` handle is dropped.

 The `ResourceType` class represents a runtime instance of a resource type that